 Each year, Vail Mountain School awards more than $1,300,000 in tuition assistance.
 Answers to many common questions can be found below, but we encourage you to contact the Office of Admissions to discuss your situation.
 Many families are surprised to discover that they qualify and more than 1/3 of our current families receive tuition assistance.

 VMS tuition is beyond our family’s means.
 Should we still apply?

-Will an application for financial assistance affect an applicant’s chances of acceptance?No. Application for admission and application for financial assistance are independent processes and students are admitted or “accepted” based solely on their ability to meet the criteria for admission.
+Will an application for tuition assistance affect an applicant’s chances of acceptance?No. Application for admission and application for tuition assistance are independent processes and students are admitted or “accepted” based solely on their ability to meet the criteria for admission.

 What are the criteria for a student to be accepted?Candidates are evaluated by an admission committee comprised of faculty, staff, and administrators.
 Committees begin each evaluation by asking the overarching question, “Does the applicant have the potential to thrive and be happy in this environment?”
 They consider school records, teacher recommendations, relevant testing data, personal and family interviews, visit day observations, and other aspects of the applicant’s learning profile to determine: